-A 20 year old young male was hit by a motorbike while he was attempting to cross the road.
-He presented to casualty with large wound over the middle third circumference of the leg.
+A 20-year-old young male was hit by a motorbike while he was attempting to cross the road.
+He presented to casualty with a large wound over the middle third circumference of the leg.

 The tibia and fibula were bared and comminuted fragments could be seen and there appeared a bone loss.

 Image 2 – Xray of Malunited Tibia and Fibula Fracture

 A 35 years old young male visited the outpatient department with a history of trauma to ankle two days back.
 The ankle was swollen.
 The leg showed a varus deformity and marks a scar that of secondary healing and multiple small round scars in linear fashion probably from pin insertion.